-4. Coat texture
+4. Coat texture and direction

-The texture of a CH-Teddy is crimped, coarse and stands erect from the body.
+The texture of a CH-Teddy is crimped and coarse.
+The crimped and coarse coat stands erect from the body to give an overall 'puff-ball' appearance.
+When mildly touched the coat should show resilience and return in to its original look.
 The whiskers and belly should be wavy.

-5. Coat springiness
+5. Coat length